2DegreesInvesting/tidy-ds/R/03_bicycle_you.md

 ## `complete()`: What’s missing?

-Say you have the dataset `arg_ger`; it is missing data in between 1952 and 1957, but – somehow – you know the historical mean for each country.
-Let’s use this data and knowledge to try fill the missing data.
+Say you have the dataset `arg_ger`; it is missing data in between 1952 and 1957, but you know the historical mean for each country.
+Let’s fill the missing data.

 ``` r
 arg_ger